A lot of your behavior can be explained by an interesting psychological phenomenon that marketers use constantly.

 CoSchedule does this by giving customers who refer their friends 10% off of their service:

-Eye-tracking software has demonstrated that when we’re looking at an image of something or somebody, our eyes tend to be drawn to two things:
+Eye-tracking software has demonstrated that when we’re looking at an image of something or somebody, our eyes are drawn to two things:

 What does this have to do with social proof?